CUBRID/cubrid-manual/en/upgrade.rst

 **DB migration**

+*   Since the DB volume of CUBRID 9.3 is compatible with the DB volume of CUBRID 9.2, DB migration is needless.
-*   Since the DB volume of CUBRID 9.1 is not compatible with the DB volume of CUBRID 9.2, it should be migrated with migrate_91_to_92 utility.
+*   Since the DB volume of CUBRID 9.3 is not compatible with the DB volume of CUBRID 9.1, it should be migrated with migrate_91_to_92 utility.
 For more detail procedure, see :ref:`migration-from-91`.
-*   Since the DB volume of CUBRID 9.0 Beta, 2008 R4.x or earlier version is not compatible with the DB volume of CUBRID 9.2, it should be migrated with cubrid unloaddb/loaddb utility.
+*   Since the DB volume of CUBRID 9.0 Beta, 2008 R4.x or earlier version is not compatible with the DB volume of CUBRID 9.3, it should be migrated with cubrid unloaddb/loaddb utility.
 For more detail procedure, see :ref:`migration-from-41`.
 *   CUBRID 2008 R3.1 and later don't support GLO and the LOB type replaces the GLO feature.
 For this reason, applications or schemas that use GLO must be modified to be compatible with LOB.

 .. note::